USMAI-Library-Consortium/API-Update-Utility/readme.md

 To start a project, first create a virtual environment and install the requirements.
 Then, you can run the command `python3 -m generate_project project_name` to start your first project!
 This command will create a project folder in ./projects

+The progress.csv file lists all resources that have been completely processed during prior production (e.g, not dry-run) runs.
+They will have a status indicating success or failure.
+Deleting all the data here will reset the program to start at the beginning.

 The main file in this folder is called 'project_settings.py', and predictibly it's where you configure your project.
-For all projects, the following settings will be the same:
+For both default and advanced modes, the following settings are configured in the same way:

 ### Things you must change